Fdawgs/ydh-authentication-service/README.md

 1. Navigate to the repo
 2. Run `yarn install` to install dependencies
-3. Make a copy of the `.env.development` file in the root directory and rename to `.env.production`
+3. Make a copy of the `.env.test` file in the root directory and rename to `.env.production`
 4. Configure the application using the global variables in the `.env.production` file
 5. Set preferred CORS headers in Mirth Connect's install location in `config/mirth.properties`
 6. Run `yarn start`